 So what does it smell like?
 It is classified as an aldehydic white floral fragrance for women.
 A delicately refined distillation of countless floral essences: hyacinth, jasmine, white flowers, may rose, ylang ylang melded with iris, soft woody undertones and fruity amber notes.

-• Top notes: flower calyx note, leafy green note, hyacinth, aldehydes, galbanum, bergamot and lemon
+• Top notes: flower calyx note, leafy green note, Dutch hyacinth, aldehydes, Persian galbanum, Calabrian bergamot and Sicilian lemon

-• Middle notes: iris, May rose, cyclamen, rosemary, magnolia, orris, lilac, Grasse jasmine, hyacinth, Cormoran ylang-ylang and lily-of-the-valley
+• Middle notes: Florentine iris, Grasse rose de mai absolute, cyclamen, Spanish rosemary, Georgian magnolia, Italian orris, Dutch lilac, Grasse jasmine absolute, Cormoran ylang-ylang and Alpine lily-of-the-valley

-• Base notes: amber, vetiver, sandalwood, musk and civet
+• Base notes: ambergris, Haitian vetiver, Mysore sandalwood, Tibetan musk and Abyssinian civet

 Bottles:

 The bottle was designed by sculptor Serge Mansau in 1982.
+The large bottle in pressed molded colorless crystal with an oval section, curved oval body, one side with a molded hollow decoration of a frosted hibiscus flower in full bloom, neck ringed with a brass ring engraved with a floral motif, with its crystal cabochon stopper.
 The bottles were produced in France by Pochet et du Courval.
 While the spray versions of the scent were moderately priced when introduced, a signed, numbered Lalique bottle containing the parfum retailed for about $350.

 Fate of the Fragrance: